Mary Heilmann: 2000s

 Since the early 2000s, there has been an increased interest in Heilmann's work with solo shows at Whitechapel Gallery in London, 303 Gallery in Manhattan, and Hauser & Wirth in Zurich.
-She has received grants from the National Endowment for the Arts, the Guggenheim Foundation, and an Anonymous Was a Woman award in 2006.
+She received grants from the National Endowment for the Arts, the Guggenheim Foundation, and an Anonymous Was a Woman award in 2006.
 Perhaps most importantly, Heilmann was welcomed into the art historical canon with her 2007-2008 retrospective, To Be Someone.
-The show began at the Orange County Museum of Art in Newport Beach, CA and travelled to the Contemporary Arts Museum Houston, the Wexner Center for the Arts in Columbus, Ohio with its final stop at the New Museum in Manhattan.
-Writing in the New York Times the art critic Ken Johnson concluded that: “A part of Ms. Heilmann rebels against the elevation of fine art over the applied arts and resists the separation of art and life.
-The furniture and dishes reveal an expansive impulse to produce a holistic world…she continues to funnel her most ambitious energies into the concentrative art of painting and in doing so she achieves states of grace that are harder won than they look.”
+The show began at the Orange County Museum of Art in Newport Beach, California, and travelled to the Contemporary Arts Museum Houston, the Wexner Center for the Arts in Columbus, Ohio, with its final stop at the New Museum in Manhattan.
+Writing in the New York Times the art critic Ken Johnson concluded that: "A part of Ms. Heilmann rebels against the elevation of fine art over the applied arts and resists the separation of art and life.
+The furniture and dishes reveal an expansive impulse to produce a holistic world…she continues to funnel her most ambitious energies into the concentrative art of painting and in doing so she achieves states of grace that are harder won than they look."

 During the 2000s, Heilmann returned to a connection she had with ceramics, producing cups, plates, and saucers with the artist Steve Keister, reincorporating the vessels into her art.
-Beginning in 2002 Heilmann expanded her interests and began making furniture, specifically the creation of simple yet vibrantly colorful chairs (plywood and nylon), what she calls “home arts.”
-Heilmann's furniture making follows in the tradition of artists like Donald Judd and Franz West, however in having the chairs speak with and relate to the paintings Heilmann engages with them not merely as objects to be sat in but rather works of art installed in conversation with the paintings themselves.
-She said, “I have designed the chairs to fit in sculpturally and pictorially with the look and feel of the rest of my work.
-Sometimes I even make a painting and a chair to work well together.”
+Beginning in 2002 Heilmann expanded her interests and began making furniture, specifically the creation of simple yet vibrantly colorful chairs (plywood and nylon), what she called "home arts".
+Heilmann's furniture making follows in the tradition of artists like Donald Judd and Franz West, however in having the chairs speak with and relate to the paintings Heilmann engaged with them not merely as objects to be sat on but rather works of art installed in conversation with the paintings themselves.
+She said, "I have designed the chairs to fit in sculpturally and pictorially with the look and feel of the rest of my work.
+Sometimes I even make a painting and a chair to work well together."